Transition

 Transition Evening

-We are pleased to say we will be holding a Transition Information Evening which all parents/carers are invited to.
+Our transition information event for families will take place on the same day as your child’s Step Up Day – Wednesday 1st July.
 This is an opportunity to meet some key adults that will be involved in your child’s Year 7 journey, as well as learn about the expectations of our academy, approaches to learning, uniform and more!
+Please use the form sent via email to indicate whether you will be attending the first (3.25pm – 4.05pm) or second (4.20pm – 5pm) session.

 Transition Summer School